A movie about ambition

 It’s such an important film, especially today.
 Everybody can see their role in the problem.

-When watching the film, women who are struggling will feel like they are not alone.
+When they watch the film, I can see that women who are struggling will feel like they are not alone.
 I just love that.

 Images and Videos